-- Use resources, such as the CERISE example action plan and the Mentorship Guide pages 16-21.
+- Use resources, such as the CERISE example action plan and the Mentor Guide pages 16-21.

 - Use your action plan to improve your practices over time.
 Build on your successes and don’t try to do too much at a time.

 - Use the guidance found in the Universal Standards Implementation Guide.

 - Access tools, templates, and case studies in the SPM Resource Center.